-Main motive of the session is how we can easily test the hadoop cluster and related tools locally or on a small cluster.
-We will setup the hadoop in cluster mode.
-Hadoop cluster mode means, the individual components are runs separately on single machine on separate JVMs or running on multiple machines.
+The main motive of the session is how we can easily test the Hadoop cluster and related tools locally or on a small cluster.
+We will set up the Hadoop in cluster mode.
+Hadoop cluster mode means, the individual components are runs separately on a single machine on separate JVMs or running on multiple machines.

-Here we will use the docker based setup to quickly play with main features of hadoop.
+Here we will use the docker based setup to quickly play with the main features of hadoop.

 Main Hadoop services are:-

 datanode ( storage )

 One Hadoop cluster can be formed by one namenode and multiple datanodes.
 The resource manager runs on the same machine as the namenode ( simpler setup).
 The responsibility of the namenode is to store metadata about the distributed filesystem (hdfs).
 Datanode actually stores the data in blob form, and nodemanager will be running on each datanode to handle actual computation requests from the resource manager.